-1. Applicants must be at least 15 years of age at the time of enrollment, unless otherwise stated in the course description.

-a.
-Some programs, such as the Sommelier & Wine Studies programs, require students to be of legal drinking age at the time of enrollment.
-Applicants should refer to the course description for details.

-- 2. A separate application form and enrollment agreement must be completed and signed by the applicant, as well as parent or guardian (if the applicant is a minor). - 3.
-Applicants must meet the minimum entrance requirements for each CPD course.

-a.
-If documentation of minimum requirements such as transcripts and/or portfolio cannot be provided at the time of application, applicants may be required to meet with the instructor and/or Program Director to determine eligibility.
+- 1. Applicants must be at least 15 years of age at the time of enrollment, unless otherwise stated in the course description. - a.
+Some courses, such as CUL252 Food & Beverage Operations Management require students to be of legal drinking age at the time of enrollment.
+Applicants should refer to the course description for details. - 2.
+A separate application form and enrollment agreement must be completed and signed by the applicant, as well as parent or guardian (if the applicant is a minor). - 3.
+Applicants must meet the minimum entrance requirements for each CPD course. - a.
+If documentation of minimum requirements such as transcripts and/or portfolio cannot be provided at the time of application, applicants may be required to meet with the instructor and/or Program Director to determine eligibility. - b.

-b.
 Applicants who wish to enroll in Cross-Disciplinary Studies (CDS) courses must demonstrate English proficiency as described in the English Proficiency Policy.
-Domestic applicants who have not yet completed high school may submit high school transcripts as proof of English proficiency.
+Domestic applicants who have not yet completed high College may submit high College transcripts as proof of English proficiency.